Book Reviews: 4 Inspirational Books for Spiritual Growth

 I like to be able to offer my clients inspirational and motivational books to read so this library of mine has a purpose beyond fulfilling my intense need to read, read, read.

 Michael Alan Singer’s “The Untethered Soul: The Journey Beyond Yourself”, truly is an inspiration.
 The author shares his own story about discovering his own inner self as he ventured on an inward journey.
-His driving need to find inner peace and serenity, his search for a harmonious life is described in beautiful, heartfelt, and genuine words.
+His driving need to find inner peace and serenity, his search for a harmonious life are described in beautiful, heartfelt, and genuine words.

 I could relate to all his own questions about finding ways to break the limiting habits we impose on ourselves.
 I related deeply to his quest for increasing his levels of consciousness.
 And, I was inspired by his search for answers through meditation and mindfulness.